velizar92/WebSchoolAPI/README.md

 Included project characteristics:

-1. Models for: Student, University, Teacher and Course
+1. Models for: Student, University, Teacher, Course and Address
 2. Working with EF Core v.5 for creating of database from the particular models (from classes) -> Code First aproach
 3. Working with Repository layer.
 There are created repositories for every model, and these repositories are used in the controllers as a services that make the queries to the database.
 4. Working with DTOs (Data Transfer Objects)